 Tucked away amongst the trees at the bottom of the garden a wonderful surprise awaits me.
 As I walk along the path, I discover what appears to be a hobbit hole.
 I’m a huge fan of all things Tolkien and while I’m slightly disappointed not to bump into Bilbo, the quirky, yet luxurious spa at The Eastbury Hotel in Sherborne was not a bad second best by any means.
 Nearby, our ‘Potting Shed’ Suite is equally enchanting.
 If you are looking for a romantic break in Dorset with a twist, The Eastbury in the medieval town of Sherborne, ticks all the boxes.

-Disclosure: My stay at The Eastbury, my spa visit and dinner were complimentary for review purposes.
+Disclosure: My stay at The Eastbury, my spa visit and dinner were complimentary for review purposes, organised by CJ Hotel Consultancy.
 As always I am free to write whatever I wish and these are my honest opinions.

 above: The Eastbury Hotel and Spa – Winner “Best Value Hotel” for the Condenast Johansens Awards for Excellence 2023